What to do in Kyoto

 What activities to do in Kyoto and what did we do in the city?

-Be prepared that Kyoto is a large city with an extraordinary concentration of sights and to see only the most famous ones, set aside at least 4 full days to visit.
+Be prepared that Kyoto is a large city with an extraordinary concentration of sights, and to see only the most famous ones, set aside at least 3-4 full days to visit.

-Kyoto was Japan's capital for over 1,000 years, making it one of the most valuable historical cities in Japan.
+Kyoto was Japan's capital for more than 1,000 years and is still one of the most treasured historic cities in Asia.

-A total of 17 monuments in Kyoto are UNESCO World Heritage Sites, an extraordinary number even compared to the world's largest metropolises.
+A total of 17 sites in Kyoto are UNESCO World Heritage Sites.

-All the sights we visited in Kyoto are detailed in the What to See chapter.
+All of the sights we visited in Kyoto are detailed in the What to See in Kyoto map section .

 Many tourists think that geishas also practice prostitution, but this is a big mistake and an insult to this esteemed craft.